Get out the Vote

 Our Lawyers for This Episode:

 - Why do GOTV?
-Nonprofits can strengthen our democracy and racial equality by encouraging their communities to go vote.
+Nonprofits can strengthen our democracy and racial equity by encouraging their communities to go vote.

 - GOTV for 501(c)(3)s